 Many oven cleaners and drain cleaners contain sodium hydroxide (also known as lye), a corrosive substance that can cause severe burns if it comes in contact with your skin or eyes.
 “Oven cleaners are sprayed, which means you can end up breathing it into your lungs,” says Sachleben.
 If inhaled, sodium hydroxide can cause a sore throat that can last for several days.
 Drain cleaners also contain sodium dioxide and can be hazardous—that’s why they come with instructions with warnings, he says.
 When cleaning with these toxic substances it is important to always wear gloves, and make sure the area is well ventilated, says Becky Turpin, director of Home and Community Safety at the National Safety Council.
 “Turn on a fan if you have one, and open windows.
 Wear a mask that covers your mouth and nose.”
-These are the 19 toxins lurking in your yard.
+(These are the 19 toxins lurking in your yard.)

 Plastic cutting boards

-These are a kitchen staple, but when they become scarred and ragged from the deep slices of knives, they create a web of fissures that can harbor bacteria and lead to food poisoning.
+These are a kitchen staple, but when they become scarred and ragged from deep cutting with knives, they create a web of fissures that can harbor bacteria and lead to food poisoning.
 Worn plastic cutting boards are also likely to shed plastic particles that could end up in your food.
 “With plastic cutting boards, the risk of chemicals coming from the board is low, but the bacteria is always an issue,” says Sachleben.
 “You need to be able to get the trace of bacteria out of the crevices.”
 The United States Department of Agriculture offers guidelines for cutting board safety.
 The best way to clean a plastic cutting board is to run it through the dishwasher, but if the crevices on the board become deep and difficult to clean, you should throw it out.

 Chepko Danil Vitalevich/Shutterstock

 Many cooks prefer gas cooktops for their quick start, constant flame, and ability to cook food more evenly, but gas appliances, especially if not vented properly, can emit a mix of potentially hazardous chemicals and compounds—nitrogen dioxide, carbon monoxide, and formaldehyde—which can worsen various respiratory and other health ailments.
-According to research, these pollutants are usually less diluted within our homes than they are outdoors, and in the absence of ventilation, emissions from gas stove burners can reach potentially harmful levels.
+These pollutants are usually less diluted within our homes than they are outdoors, and in the absence of ventilation, emissions from gas stove burners can reach potentially harmful levels, a 2014 study in journal Environmental Health Perspectives suggests.
 “Most gas stoves are not vented like your furnace,” says Sachleben, “but you also don’t use them as much, and most homes have carbon monoxide detectors.”